xilepeng/Learning/Docker/demo01.md

 ubuntu@x:~/dockerfile$ docker login -u x

 ubuntu@x:~$ docker login
 Login with your Docker ID to push and pull images from Docker Hub.
-If you don't have a Docker ID, head over to https://hub.docker.com to create one.
+If you don not have a Docker ID, head over to https://hub.docker.com to create one.
 Username: xilepeng
 Password:
 WARNING!
 Your password will be stored unencrypted in /home/ubuntu/.docker/config.json.